-- acquire a working knowledge of DNA profiling techniques. - be informed on the prehistory of each inhabited continent. - appreciate that methods developed in one discipline can be applied to others.
+- Acquire a working knowledge of DNA profiling techniques. - Be informed on the prehistory of each inhabited continent. - Be proficient in traditional and new views on British ancestry.

 Content:

 DNA and world prehistory: Using mtDNA and Y chromosomal DNA to trace the human species from its African origin some 200,000 years ago to the current spread of peoples, races and languages across the world.